MaskoFortwana/CyberArk-WebConnect/docs/usage-examples.md

-# ChromeConnect Usage Examples
+# WebConnect Usage Examples

-This guide provides detailed, real-world examples of how to use ChromeConnect in various scenarios.
+This guide provides detailed, real-world examples of how to use WebConnect in various scenarios.
 Each example includes complete command-line syntax, explanations, and expected outcomes.

 ## 📋 Table of Contents